caktus/jade-truffle/README.rst

 Caktus Jade Truffle Django Project
 ==================================

+Jade Truffle is the Mandarin traslation of the cacti species *blossfeldia liliputana*.
+The smallest of all cacti.

 Jade Truffle is a `cookiecutter`_ template designed to generate a greenfield Django 3.0 or Wagtail project.

+Jad Truffle is a work in progress.
+The intention is to make the base project quickly deployable, while at the same time allowing for project specific overrides.

+Currently the template is highly tuned to an AWS/EKS deployment methodology using `Django K8s`_, `AWS Web Stacks`_, and `K8s Web Cluster`_.
+The hope is that future work will add to the deployment methods.

 Requirements
 ~~~~~~~~~~~~